 U.S. Embassy in Juba

-MKA provided the master planning and bridging design for this multi-building new embassy compound featuring a chancery, diplomatic housing building, chief of mission residence, warehouse building with a rooftop helipad, support spaces, and other facilities for the embassy community.
+MKA provided the master planning and bridging design for this 601,714-ft² multi-building New Embassy Compound (NEC) featuring a chancery, diplomatic housing building, chief of mission residence, warehouse building with a rooftop helipad, support spaces, and other facilities for the NEC community.
 Several unique, additional structures located on the site include three elevated pedestrian bridges and a radio tower.
-The resilient compound covers nearly three dozen acres and includes many sustainable solutions.
-MKA's civil site design combines wastewater treatment techniques for employing rainfall, stormwater, and greywater to create a net-zero water strategy for the site.
-Innovative grading design addressed topography challenges related to the site's slope and shallow bedrock.